 Successful goal setting for your first or 50th marathon is about more than just nailing down a time and pace.
-I take a different approach to goal setting for my clients and myself: a qualitative rather than quantitative approach!
+I take a different approach to goal setting.
+Join Running Coaches Corner for more great running posts!

 The Catch-22 of The Rise of Running

 In talking with my trainees and reading blogs, I get concerned when I see so many are focusing on numbers and times.
 The fact that running and marathoning has become so popular and prevalent is so fantastic in many ways, but it also encourages a great degree of competitiveness, a sense of pressure, and exceptionally high expectations.